chrisant996/clink/docs/clink.md

 - Return `-1` to behave as though [:chaincommand()](#_argmatcher:chaincommand) were used, and start parsing a new command line beginning at `word_index`.
 To start at the _next_ word index, see the "[chain next](#chainnextexample)" example below.
 - Return `nil` (either `return nil` or just `return`) to advance to the next argument position _after_ parsing the word (this is the default behavior).

-In Clink v1.6.2 and higher, the function may additionally return a second value as `true` which tells the argmatcher whether doskey aliases will be expanded in the chained command.
-Note that this doesn't cause doskey aliases to be expanded -- it only tells the argmatcher that something else is going to expand doskey aliases, so that the argmatcher can accurately parse and color the input text.
+In Clink v1.6.2 and higher, when returning `-1` the function may also return a second value which is a string that lets Clink know how the command will get interpreted.
+The string is the same as the <span class="arg">modes</span> argument in [:chaincommand()](#_argmatcher:chaincommand).

 This example demonstrates treating arg index 1 as an optional title string only if quoted: